UnlyEd/next-right-now/getting-started/index.md

 1. [Video tutorials](./video-tutorials): Check our video tutorial to get an overview of what using NRN really looks like, from a developer point of view
 1. [Pre-requisites](./pre-requisites): Make sure all required tools are installed
-1. [Quick start](./quick-start): Quickly get started with the most simple preset and run it on your own computer under 5mn
+1. [Quick start](./quick-start): Quickly get started with a preset and run it on your own computer under 5mn
-1. [Select your preset](./select-preset): **Advanced** - Find the preset that fits your needs through a comprehensive list of all possibilities _(make sure you are familiar with the basic [NRN concepts](../concepts) first!)_

 ## Want more?